 The case of Google Drive and Google’s privacy changes are once again pointers to what Google wants to achieve, they want to know everything about you and then target ads at you, make money off you.

-Google is launching more interesting products, Google Glasses being the latest hot topic these days, and you can be sure, Google will find a way to make business off it, other then selling the glasses that is.
+Google is launching more interesting products, Google Glasses being the latest hot topic these days, and you can be sure, Google will find a way to make the business off it, other than selling the glasses that is.

 If Google does end up being a monopoly we will just end up being happy, unassuming victims of the greatest business model in Internet history.
 Take a bow Google, you are one smart search engine.